 - Wound Complications Following Abdominal Wall Surgeries – 1 incident out of 328 patients.

 - Accidental Lacerations and Punctures – 19 incidents out of 8366 patients at the facility.

 - Postoperative Hematomas or Hemorrhages – 20 incidents out of 2589 patients.

 - Postoperative Respiratory Failure – 14 incidents out of 1453 patients.

 Decatur, Illinois Medical Malpractice Lawyers

 If you or a loved one have suffered injuries or harm after being admitted to Decatur Memorial Hospital, it may be the result of medical errors or negligence.
-The skilled team of Decatur medical malpractice attorneys at Rosenfeld injury lawyers are successful in protecting patients from medical malpractice throughout Illinois.
+The skilled team of Decatur medical malpractice attorneys at Rosenfeld Injury Lawyers LLC are successful in protecting patients from medical malpractice throughout Illinois.
 Contact our law firm today for an initial, free consultation, so we can evaluate your case for financial compensation.
 We accept all of our cases including medical malpractice lawsuits and claims on contingency, so there is no need to pay any upfront legal fees.